priyanshu5943/SD-to-HD-video/README.md

 ```

-2. Make image sequences out of images the model will then convert these images to enhnaced ones.
+2. Make image sequences out of videos  the model expects low quality and will then convert these images to enhnaced ones.
+### The general code is      !python make_image_sequence.py --file_path copy_the_path_of_video

 ```
 ! python make_image_sequence.py --file_path /content/videotovideoimage/tokyo.mp4